happygears/netspyglass-netbox/README.md

 The tool produces the log of its activity and writes it to the standard output.
 This makes it easier to run on docker where you can use command `docker logs` to retrieve the log for analysis.

+## Troubleshooting

+The first basic step to do after you start the tool (especially on Docker where you do not get the log directly) is to inspect the log.
+Suppose we start it on Docker like so:

+    sudo docker run -d --restart=always happygears/netspyglass-netbox:latest ./nsg-netbox.py \
+        --netbox-url=$NETBOX_URL --netbox-token=$NETBOX_TOKEN  \
+        --nsg-url=$NSG_URL --nsg-token=$NSG_TOKEN \
+        --channel=v2public --interval=30

+this detaches and returns control to the shell.
+You can find the container using `docker ps` command:

+    $ sudo docker ps
+    CONTAINER ID   IMAGE                                  COMMAND                  CREATED         STATUS
+    800aa813b9f8   happygears/netspyglass-netbox:latest   "./nsg-netbox.py --n…"   2 minutes ago   Up 2 minutes

+Note the image name `happygears/netspyglass-netbox:latest` and command `./nsg-netbox.py` - that is our container.
+You need to copy the container ID and use command `docker logs ` to get the log:

+    $ sudo docker logs 800aa813b9f8
+    2019-11-28 02:27:31,093 - nsg-netbox - INFO - Namespace(blacklist=None, channel='v2public', interval='30', netbox_token='xx', netbox_url='removed', netid=1, nsg_token='xx', nsg_url='removed', whitelist=None)
+    2019-11-28 02:27:31,093 - nsg-netbox - INFO - Netbox-NetSpyGlass integration script starts
+    2019-11-28 02:27:31,121 - nsg-netbox - INFO - NSG TASKS server=labdcdev-nsg-api-2 response=[]
+    2019-11-28 02:27:31,224 - nsg-netbox - INFO - Netbox:      9 devices
+    2019-11-28 02:27:31,245 - nsg-netbox - INFO - NetSpyGlass: 9 devices
+    2019-11-28 02:28:01,244 - nsg-netbox - INFO - NSG TASKS server=labdcdev-nsg-api-2 response=[]
+    2019-11-28 02:28:01,349 - nsg-netbox - INFO - Netbox:      9 devices
+    2019-11-28 02:28:01,364 - nsg-netbox - INFO - NetSpyGlass: 9 devices

+This example uses parameter `--interval=30` to make it poll Netbox every 30 seconds.
+The tool prints number of devices it has found in both Netbox and NSG every time it does this and we see 2 cycles n the example above.

+Any errors or exceptions will appear in the log.

 ## Examples